-Because of this cross-genre exchange, these eight songs penned by songwriters with country music ties sound at home in churches that still sing old-time hymns and gospel quartet standards.
+Because of this cross-genre exchange, these eight songs penned by songwriters with country music ties sound at home in churches that still sing old-time hymns like "Amazing Grace" and "How Great Thou Art."

-Over time, this has been a go-to song of faith for country singers.
+Over time, this country gospel song has been a go-to.
 For example, Hank Williams sang it back in the day, Kitty Wells made it the title track of one of her great albums and Wanda Jackson revisited it this century while collaborating with Jack White.
-It's a Bailes Brothers original, recorded by the West Virigina-based family band in the 1940s.
+It's a Bailes Brothers original, recorded by the West Virginia-based family band in the 1940s.

-Alfred E. Brumley brought more than gospel classics into the world.
+Albert E. Brumley brought more than gospel classics into the world.
 He's also the father of Tom Brumley, a steel guitarist for Buck Owens' Buckaroos and a prime mover in the Bakersfield Sound's birth.
-The elder Brumley's family would've impacted country music regardless, considering how often "Turn Your Radio On" popped up on recordings by Ray Stevens, John Hartford and others.
+The elder Brumley's family would've impacted country music regardless, considering how often "Turn Your Radio On" popped up on albums by Ray Stevens, John Hartford and others.

 In 1973, Kristofferson helped his mentor Marijohn Wilkin -- the co-writer behind Stonewall Jackson's "Waterloo" and Lefty Frizzell's "The Long Black Veil" -- compose one of the best songs of Christian faith written in the past 50 years.
 Marilyn Sellars first recorded it in 1974, with as many as 200 other versions cut in the following years.
 Few singers from any genre have captured the song's child-like faith as effectively as Merle Haggard.

 Known for the now-tame rebellion of "Blue Suede Shoes," Perkins went from rockabilly pioneer to an unlikely modern hymnist during his time on the road with one of this song's best-known singers, Johnny Cash.
 Like a lot of modern gospel standards, it points back to earlier songs.
-Perkins borrows lines from "Will the Circle Be Unbroken," an old song given new life by Cash's in-laws.
+Perkins borrows lines from "Will the Circle Be Unbroken," an old song given new life by Cash's in-laws, the Carter Family.

 Dubbed the "Father of Gospel Bluegrass," Story solidified the relationship between sacred and secular picking that lives on through The Isaacs and other acts.
 In the process, he introduced a couple of upbeat originals that suited gospel-minded country artists, his bluegrass peers and the musical needs of old-time church services.